 Confirm that the participant understands the experimental task and is able to perform it.

-When the participant is ready, type in the first configuration number from the randomized list on the text box and click “Start”.
+When the participant is ready, type in the first configuration number from the data sheet on the text box and click “Start”.

 Perform the simulation as done in the final practice trial.